CONSTITUTION -- Amended 2019

 3. Term of Election.
 Members of the Executive Board, other than the current President, the immediate past President, the Executive Director, and the editor of the Journal, shall be elected by the members of the Association to serve for a three-year term and until their successors are elected and qualified.
 No member of the Executive Board whose term has expired may be elected to serve another term until after the lapse of one year.
 The term of three of the directly elected members of the Executive board shall expire each year.
 Any vacancy in the Executive Board resulting from any cause whatsoever may be filled by the members of the Association at the first annual meeting held after such vacancy shall occur or at a special meeting called for that purpose.
 New members of the Executive Board shall take office on January 1 of the year following their election.

 4. Manner of Election.
-Three shall be a Nominating Committee consisting of two members of the Executive Board designated by the Board, and two members elected by the membership at the annual meeting from among those present.
+There shall be a Nominating Committee consisting of two members of the Executive Board designated by the Board at the annual meeting.
 The Nominating Committee shall nominate persons for election to the Executive Board.
-The Committee shall nominate two persons for each vacancy occurring in the Executive Board.
+The Committee shall nominate two persons from among members who have been active in the Association for at least two years prior to their nomination for each vacancy occurring in the Executive Board.
 Balloting shall be conducted by mail and the three members receiving the highest number of votes shall be declared duly elected.

 5. Annual Meeting.
 The Executive Board shall hold a meeting for the purpose of organization and transaction of business at such time and place as may be decided by the members of the Executive Board in a meeting or by mail.